 Tara Gray, Ph.D., became the founding director of the Teaching Academy when it opened in January 2003.
 She is also an associate professor in the Department of Criminal Justice, where she served ten years, after teaching economics for the previous ten years.
 Tara has won seven awards for teaching or service both on campus and nationally.
-She studies ways that faculty can improve their teaching and scholarship by working collaboratively.
-To this end, she teaches or helps teach one-time workshops as well as short courses at the Teaching Academy: Teaching Scholars, Teaching Portfolios, Tenure & Promotion Portfolios, Writing Groups, Scholarly Writing Retreat, Team Mentoring for New Faculty, Publish & Flourish, and Peer Coaching (a classrom observation program for teachers).
+She has presented faculty development workshops to 8,000 participants in more than a hundred colleges and universities, thirty-five states, and Thailand, Guatemala, Mexico, Canada, Saudi Arabia and the United Arab Emirates.
+Tara studies ways that faculty can improve their teaching and scholarship by working collaboratively.
+To this end, she teaches or helps teach one-time workshops as well as short courses at the Teaching Academy: Teaching Scholars, Teaching Portfolios, Tenure & Promotion Portfolios, Writing Groups, Scholarly Writing Retreat, Team Mentoring for New Faculty, Publish & Flourish, and Peer Coaching (a classroom observation program for teachers).
 Tara’s faculty development philosophy focuses on building community.
 You can reach Tara at 575.646.1013 or email@example.com.

-Jean Conway, M.A., is an associate director, joining the staff in 1990.
-Her specialty is distance education and visualization for learning.
-She contributed to the book, Teaching at a Distance with the Merging Technologies: An Instructional Systems Approach.
-She has also traveled extensively as co-presenter of the workshop, THE Distance Learning Workshop.
-Jean served at the Center for Educational Development for twelve years, including seven years as director of faculty development.
-She is responsible for coordinating events and activities to help faculty expand their teaching resources.
+Jean Conway, M.A., is associate director.
+She has served NMSU since 1990, first in the Center for Educational Development (CED), continuing through the transition to the Teaching Academy.
+She served as interim director of the CED for seven years.
+She co-teaches the Teaching Scholars course and provides individual classroom consultations for faculty.
+She is responsible for coordinating about 50 events and activities to help faculty expand their teaching resources.
 The teaching seminars and teleconferences are Jean’s responsibility.
 Got an idea for a workshop?
 Let Jean know about it.
 You can reach Jean at 575.646.2496 or at firstname.lastname@example.org.

 Sandra Lujan is our business manager, joining the staff in 1995.
 She is the main contact for special events, which include contracting guest speakers and handling their reimbursements.
-She keeps us all on the straight and narrow by tending the Teaching Academy’s accounts, making sure billing is accurate and timely, and handling the Teaching Academy’s paperwork.
+She keeps us all on the straight and narrow by tending the Teaching Academy’s accounts, making sure billing is accurate and timely, and handling the Teaching Academy’s paperwork and personnel processes.
 She can be reached at 575.646.1591 or by email at firstname.lastname@example.org.